 - Pull tight and knot.

-- Turn the tool upside down and pull crochet thread tightly again and double knot to prevent loosening
+- Turn the tool upside down and pull crochet thread tightly again and double knot to prevent wrapped yarn from loosening

 12 of 23